 Non-Bank Financial Institutions

 Non-bank financial institutions such as insurance companies, mutual fund companies, and pension funds also contribute to the outstanding debt environment.
 They often invest in government and corporate bonds, which indirectly contribute to debt levels.
-Moreover, products such as life insurance and annuities, which they offer, often involve long-term payment commitments and can contribute to personal debt.
+Products such as life insurance and annuities, which they offer, often involve long-term payment commitments and can contribute to personal debt.

 Credit Bureaus